 - More than one sale tradition in November

-- Black Friday itself is not enough to sell a lot — prepare an interesting special offer
+- Black Friday alone is not enough to skyrocket sales volume — prepare an interesting special offer

 - Be visible on the Internet to attract customers before this special day